munamoha/dotfiles/README.md

 Wallpaper is Haruka Kiritani's "You Deserve It" card from Project Sekai: Colorful Stage.
 The second wallpaper is a Persona 5 the Animation wallpaper.
 The images are in the .wallpapers folder I have made and pointed feh to.

-Plasma is still installed here so I use SDDM.
+I had Plasma installed before, so I used to use tools like SDDM, Dolphin, etc. I have switched them out, as well as switching out Betterlockscreen, but betterlockscreenrc is still included.
 Spectacle was the original screenshooter, but I have changed it to Flameshot in i3.
 Spectaclerc is still there in case you want to use it anyways.

 ![main](https://github.com/user-attachments/assets/77def8c2-13b9-411e-b709-3576ae2de946)